-The period of appointment for scholars participating in this post-baccalaureate program is for one year.
-Upon completion of the program, it is expected that PREP trainees will be strongly encouraged to apply for admission to the graduate program at the University of Rochester.
+The period of appointment for scholars participating in PREP is for one year.
+PREP scholars will be strongly encouraged to apply to a minimum of 6 graduate programs and will be strongly considered for admission to a graduate program at the University of Rochester.
 Trainees will participate in training activities that will include:

-- Performance of research in microbiology, virology or immunology, in an Graduate Research Assistant relationship (i.e., all trainees will be full-time Graduate Research Assistants under the mentorship of a program faculty member, at a salary of $27,200 per year).
-A major focus will be on achieving research independence in a manner that goes beyond the experience of the "typical" laboratory technician.
-Thus, all trainees will be expected to develop independent research projects which will be conducted in a closely supervised/mentored environment, with input from both faculty and peer mentors, and external oversight from a Supervisory Committee.
+- A major focus will be on achieving research independence in a manner that goes beyond the experience of the "typical" laboratory technician.
+Thus, all trainees will be expected to develop independent research projects which will be conducted in a closely supervised/mentored environment, with input from both faculty and peer mentors, and external oversight from a mentoring team.

-- Participation in an individually-tailored and tightly focused academic program of study.
-Each trainee will have the opportunity to take a limited number of classes, including courses with highly restricted enrollment..
+- Participation in an individually tailored and tightly focused academic program of study.
+Each scholar will have the opportunity to take a limited number of classes, including courses with highly restricted enrollment.

-- Ancillary training and enrichment activities.
-This will include: participation in a PREP seminar series (with speakers to be invited and hosted by PREP trainees); career/professional development workshops (e.g., GRE preparation course, career roundtables); training in scientific communication; attendance at national research meetings; and an annual retreat/symposium.
+- Ancillary training and enrichment activities will include participation in a PREP seminar series (with speakers to be invited and hosted by PREP trainees); career/professional development workshops (e.g., career stories, writing workshops); training in scientific communication; attendance at national research meetings; and an annual retreat/symposium.

-- Emphasis on training in scientific communication skills.
-This will take the form of required coursework (Microbiology Student Seminar), and professional training (presentations at national research meetings); see above.
-In addition, all PREP trainees will be required to deliver a formal oral presentation on their research work each year at an annual program retreat/symposium.
+- Emphasis on training in scientific communication skills will take the form of required coursework (student seminars), and professional training (presentations at national research meetings).
+In addition, all PREP scholars will be required to deliver a formal oral presentation on their research at an annual program retreat/symposium.

 - All participants must have graduated with a baccalaureate degree in a biomedically relevant science from an accredited U.S. college or university no more than 36 months prior to the date of submission of the application.